0xSR42/notes/notes-on-governance.md

 Conflict exists primarily in me vs you, me vs us and us vs them forms between humans.
 Conflict can be physical, verbal or psychological.
-Other ways to define conflict could be along the lines of gender, caste, community, race or religion.
+Other ways to define conflict could be along the lines of gender, caste, community, race, religion, culture or nation.

 When it comes to whether to accept unjust peace or fight a just war, humans could choose to engage in the minimal conflict that allows